This sugar-free and Keto friendly lemon curd has great sweet and tangy flavor that's just as good as the traditional version, without all the carbs.

 Is Lemon Curd and Lemon Pie Filling the Same?

 Both lemon curd and lemon pie filling have a delicious lemony flavor but the texture and uses are different.
-Lemon pie filing uses cornstarch to thicken the mixture and has a thicker texture than lemon curd.
+Lemon pie filling uses cornstarch to thicken the mixture and has a thicker texture than lemon curd.

 Lemon curd has a more intense lemon flavor and is thickened with eggs and additional butter than what pie filling uses.
 It can be used for many things including a spread for Keto Pancakes or crepes or used to create these cute little Lemon Curd Thumb Print Cookies.